weinzach/proto-mesh-2.0/README.md

 Installation
 ============
-To setup the current system to run this mesh software at startup, run `sudo chmod +x setup.sh` then `sudo ./setup.sh` in this directory.
+To setup the current system to run this mesh software at startup, run `sudo chmod +x setup.sh` then `sudo sh setup.sh` in this directory.
 (This will gather all dependenices and generate config files for future use.)

 Usage
 =====